 Jet is a tool for examining and optimizing boards in Jira; it'll help you determine if a team's current practices would support their ability to provide cross-team visibility into the progress of work and how that work ties into larger company objectives.
 Running a Jet analysis will help your agile teams and programs prepare for scaled agile by highlighting the areas that need remediation to provide consistent reporting across teams while helping to drive outcomes across your organization.

-Very Important: Keep in mind, Jet is not a desktop app—it's an app for Jira that resides on your Jira instance.
-It's intended for admins or at least users who have admin permissions for the Jira site you plan to install the app on.
+- Keep in mind, Jet is not a desktop app—it's an app for Jira that resides on your Jira instance.
+It's intended for admins or at least users who have Jira System Admin permissions for the Jira site you plan to install the app on.